Skip to content

 • .25 oz Rare Wine Co.
 Baltimore Rainwater Madeira (or other high-quality Madeira)

-• 4 dashes El Guapo™ Crawfish Boil Bitters
+• 4 shakes El Guapo™ Crawfish Boil Bitters

 Instructions

-1. Combine the infused mezcal, Caraway Liqueur, Madeira, and El Guapo™ Crawfish Boil Bitters in a clean mixing glass filled with ice.
+1. Add the mezcal, Caraway Liqueur, Madeira and bitters to a mixing glass with ice.

-3. Strain the cocktail into a Nick & Nora glass.
+3. Strain into a Nick and Nora glass.

 The key to this cocktail is the sweet corn infused mezcal.
 This process is simple but adds a remarkable depth of flavor to the drink.